Coffeehouse: Europe

 In the 17th century, coffee appeared for the first time in Europe outside the Ottoman Empire, and coffeehouses were established, soon becoming increasingly popular.
-The first coffeehouse is said to have appeared in 1632 in Livorno, Italy founded by a Jewish merchant, or later in 1640, in Venice.
-In the 19th and 20th centuries in Europe, coffeehouses were very often meeting points for writers and artists.
+The first public coffeehouse in Europe proper was opened in Belgrade, year 1521 and shortly after the city fell to the Ottomans.
+It was followed by coffeehouse in Sarajevo, at then lively part of the town called Bentbaša, around year 1532.
+Bentbaša was on the route of caravans and was thus a popular meeting point.
+Outside Ottoman Empire in Europe, first coffeehouse is said to have appeared in 1632 in Livorno, Italy, founded by a Jewish merchant, or in 1640, in Venice.
+In the 19th and 20th centuries in Europe, coffeehouses were very often meeting places for writers and artists.